 Found in the Himalayan states of Himachal Pradesh and Uttarakhand, Himalayan sheepdogs are generally black or brown with patches of white on ears, legs and body.
 They have short legs and a long back, a pointed muzzle and luminous dark-rimmed eyes.
 The tail is almost always plumed up and turned.
 They have a thick coarse overcoat and a thick smooth fur for the undercoat to help them withstand Himalayan winters.

 Also known as Caravan Hound, Mudhol hound is often found as a companion animal in the Deccan Plateau region.
 They were used for hunting and guarding in and around Mudhol town of Karnataka.
 In the villages, they are known as ‘Karwani’.

 They are primarily a desert variety of gaze hounds.
 The Raja of Mudhol, a princely state, now part of Karnataka, trained these dogs for hunting.
 The Raja of Kolhapur also patronized this breed.
 Quite, aloof, placid and reserve, it hunts with extreme concentration equally well on dry and marshy lands.

-Mudhol hound have long and elan head, with well-chiselled jaws and nose, slightly protruding beyond the teeth.
+Mudhol hounds have long and elan heads, with well-chiselled jaws and noses, slightly protruding beyond the teeth.
 They have a bony and narrow body with long tail tat tapes to the end.
 It has very light and effortlessly easy movement with strong driving action with matching reach.
 Mudhol is found in all colours except albino.